TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_continuous_nc_examples.md

 [TOC]

 This example does continuous normal current sampling.
-Normal current OSR can be configured by the user.
+Normal current over-samping Ratio (OSR) can be configured by the user.
 There are two different examples based on number of %SDFM channels.

 # Three Channels with Continuous Mode